SKlinkenborg/yampad-mikoto/README.md

+This is my attempt to convert Tulip2MF's yampad firmware to work with the mikoto board and update the code to current zmk/zephyr standards.
+Original readme below

+---
 This is my attempt to make the zmk firmware for the yampad to make it use nice!nano 2.0 and go wireless

 The Yampad project is an open-source, [QMK (Quantum Mechanical Keyboard Firmware)](https://github.com/qmk/qmk_firmware) powered, hot-swappable, RGB-backlighted, OLED featured, mechanical numpad.